tencentyun/intlcloud-documents/yehe_doc/互联网中间件/API 网关/操作指南/服务管理/自定义域名及证书_intl_en.md

 ## Prerequisites
 - Please ensure that the domain name to be bound has been configured for resolution.
-- Please ensure that an [ICP filing](https://intl.cloud.tencent.com/document/product/1022/34607) has been obtained for your domain name as required.
+- Please ensure that an [ICP filing](https://intl.cloud.tencent.com/document/product/1022/34607) has been obtained for your domain name service in Mainland China as required.

 ## Directions